ibexa/documentation-developer/docs/content_management/field_types/type_and_value.md

 #### `getFieldTypeIdentifier()`

 Returns a unique identifier for the custom field type which is used to assign the type to a field definition.
-By convention it should be prefixed by a unique vendor shortcut (e.g. `ibexa` for [[= product_name =]]).
+By convention it should be prefixed by a unique vendor shortcut (for example, `ibexa` for [[= product_name =]]).

 #### `getSettingsSchema()`

 This method retrieves via public PHP API a schema for the field type settings.
-A typical setting would be e.g. default value.
+A typical setting would be, for example, default value.
 The settings structure defined by this schema is stored in the `FieldDefinition`.
 Since it's not possible to define a generic format for such a schema, the field type is free to return any serializable data structure from this method.

 #### `getValidatorConfigurationSchema()`